 Like elsewhere in America, most people in White Plains use a private automobile to get to work.
 But notably, a substantial number of White Plains‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 White Plains is an extremely ethnically-diverse city.
 The people who call White Plains home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of White Plains residents report their race to be White, followed by Black or African-American.
 White Plains also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.66% of the city’s residents.
-Important ancestries of people in White Plains include Italian, Irish, German, English, and Polish.
+People of Hispanic or Latino origin account for 32.40% of the city’s residents.
+Important ancestries of people in White Plains include Italian, Irish, German, Polish, and English.

 The most common language spoken in White Plains is English.
 Other important languages spoken here include Spanish and Chinese.